-The special assistant to the dean is responsible for the day-to-day operations of the architecture programs, and reports to the dean on all these matters.
+The assistant dean for program development is responsible for the day-to-day operations of the architecture programs, and reports to the dean on all these matters.
 He assists the dean and faculty in the development of curriculum, policy, and procedures.
 He is charged with the scheduling of studio reviews, lectures, and exhibitions, together with the allocation of the available spaces in the School.
 He oversees the procedures of studio critic selection (lottery system), the procedure for seminar enrollment, and the assembly/updating of course syllabi.
-He is responsible for monitoring and authorizing certain expenditures incurred by the architecture programs (archival charges, miscellaneous purchases, etc.).
-He is also responsible for overseeing the archives of student and faculty work.
+He is responsible for overseeing the archives of student and faculty work.

-The special assistant is also charged with the general advising of students within the programs.
+He is also charged with the general advising of students within the programs.
 As director of lectures and exhibitions, he also organizes public lectures and exhibitions.
 He participates in the meetings of the following committees: the Architecture Program Council, the GSAP and Architecture Fellowships and Awards Committee, and the Committee on Precis.

-Assistant Dean for Program Development
+Assistant Dean for Urban Programs

-Roy Strickland 410G Avery; 854-1816
+Roy Strickland 414 Avery; 854-1816

-The assistant dean for program development is responsible for administrative matters concerning the development of new programs and/or the expansion of existing ones.
-He assists the dean in a variety of tasks including the feasibility of new developments.
+The assistant dean for urban programs is responsible for administrative matters concerning the development of new programs and/or the expansion of existing ones that relate to cities.